SeanGrindal/custom-cursor.js/README.md

 # cursor.js
-Create a custom cursor with interactions in JavaScript
+Create a custom cursor with interactions in JavaScript:
+<a href="https://seangrindal.github.io/custom-cursor-example/" target="_blank">Example</a>

 ## Import
 ``` js